 The same movement is applied at the end of the massage, basically as a soothing technique to slow down and relax the body and the guest will also know that the massage session is coming to an end.

-is implemented by using the fingers, thumb or palm to stretch and relax the muscle fibers, release knots and decrease tension, thus renewing the muscle tissue.
+Kneading massage is implemented by using the fingers, thumb or palm to stretch and relax the muscle, release knots and decrease tension, thus renewing the muscle tissue.

-The movement is literally like working a dough in circular movements, compressing without sliding.
-It can be applied on all body muscles.
+The movement is literally like making dough in circular movements, compressing without sliding.
+It can be applied to all body muscles.

 Reinforced Kneading is carried out by putting one palm over the other and knead along the same way as described under Kneading above.